 During anaphylaxis, allergic symptoms can affect several areas of the body and may threaten breathing and blood circulation.
 Food allergy is the most common cause of anaphylaxis, although several other allergens – insect stings, medications, or latex – are other potential triggers.
 Rarely, anaphylaxis is triggered by exercise.
 Another uncommon form of anaphylaxis can occur when a person exercises soon after eating a problem food.
 Very rarely, anaphylaxis can occur without an identifiable trigger.

-Although anyone who has a food allergy can experience anaphylaxis, the foods most likely to cause a severe reaction are peanuts, tree nuts, fish and shellfish.
+In the U.S., eight foods account for the majority of food allergy reactions.
+Those foods are peanuts, tree nuts, milk, egg, soy, wheat, fish, and shellfish.
+Virtually any food may cause anaphylaxis.
 People who have both asthma and a food allergy are at greater risk for anaphylaxis.

 At present, strict avoidance of problem foods is the only way to prevent anaphylaxis, although researchers are working on preventive therapies.
-(Learn about Food Allergy Research)
+(Learn about current research)

 Epinephrine (adrenaline) is a medication that can reverse the severe symptoms of anaphylaxis.
 It is given as a “shot” and is available as a self-injector, also known as an epinephrine auto-injector, that can be carried and used if needed.
 Epinephrine is a highly effective medication, but it must be administered promptly during anaphylaxis to be most effective.
 Delays can result in death in as little as 30 minutes.
 Even if epinephrine is administered promptly and symptoms seem to subside completely, the individual who was treated with epinephrine should always be taken to the emergency room for further evaluation and treatment.